tk-miyake/Google-IT-Automation-Course-6-Lab-4/README.md

 You will be using the PIL library to update all images within ~/supplier-data/images directory to the following specifications:
   - Size: Change image resolution from 3000x2000 to 600x400 pixel
   - Format : Change image format from .TIFF to .JPEG
       - Note: The raw images from images subdirectory contains alpha transparency layers.
 So, it is better to first convert RGBA 4-channel format to RGB 3-channel format before processing the images.
 Use convert("RGB") method for converting RGBA to RGB image.

+# Uploading images to web server
+You have modified the fruit images through changeImage.py script.
+Now, you will have to upload these modified images to the web server that is handling the fruit catalog.
+To do that, you'll have to use the Python requests module to send the file contents to the [external-IP-address]/upload URL.

+Copy the external IP address of your instance from the Connection Details Panel on the right side and enter the IP address in a new web browser tab.
+This opens a web page displaying the text "Fruit Catalog".

+In the home directory, you'll have a script named example_upload.py to upload images to the running fruit catalog web server.
+To view the example_upload.py script use the cat command.